GMLC-TDC/HELICS/docs/Public_API.md

  - Tracer.hpp
  - helicsApp.hpp
  - BrokerApp.hpp
+ - Exceptions:  the loadArguments functions will change when we remove boost::program_options

+ - Exceptions:  Any function dealing with Inputs concerning data from multiple sources is subject to change,  the vector subscription Objects, and vector Input objects are subject to change.

   - C++98 Library --All headers are mostly stable.
 Though we reserve the ability to make changes to make them better match the main C++ API.
-This will likely undergo some modifications in the near future, possibly including the folder location and names.
+This will likely undergo some modifications in the near future, possibly including the folder location and names, and additional definitions.

 In the installed folder are some additional headers from third party libraries (cereal, helics_includes), we will try to make sure these are compatible in the features used in the HELICS API,  though changes in other aspects of those libraries will not be considered in HELICS versioning, this caveat includes anything in the helics/common directory as well.
 Only changes which impact the signatures defined above will factor into versioning decisions.
-You are free to use them but they are not guaranteed to be backwards compatible.
+You are free to use them but they are not guaranteed to be backwards compatible on version changes.